socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

     thresh_uint = 0x007fffff * 10

 TODO: What is a reasonable dB threshold value a GUI could start with?
+      Setting the threshold to -30dB behaves very similarly to the default threshold.

 ### calculated value table for ducker threshold ###